+Half Ma 0

 Unit No 2

-Title Understand Comm unication Skills for Early Interventions Work
+Title Understand Comm nunicat ion Skills for Early Interventions Work

 Level 3

 GLH 32

 Total Hours 55

+Learning Outcomes Assessment Criteria Guidance

-Learning Outcomes The learner will: Assessment Criteria The learner can: Guidance
+The learner will: The learner can:

-The learner will: 1.
-Understand the communication process 1.1 Define interpersonal communication skills 1.2 Explain the communication process 1.3 Explain how to make the individual's voice heard during the communication process 1.4 Summarise adaptations which may be required to facilitate the communication process AC1.1 relates to face-to-face communication.
+Learning Outcomes The learner will: 1.
+Understand the communication process 1.1 1.2 1.3 1.4 Define interpersonal communication skills Explain the communication process Explain how to make the individual's voice heard during the communication process Summarise adaptations which may be required to facilitate the communication process AC1.1 relates to face-to-face communication.
 This includes the process by which people exchange information, feelings, and meaning through verbal and non-verbal messages.
 It also includes the language used, how it is said and the non-verbal messages sent through tone of voice, facial expressions, gestures and body language.
 AC1.2 includes communicators, the message, noise, feedback, context and channel.
 In AC1.3 'individuals' include children, young people and adults.
 AC1.4 could include adaptations required for those with special educational needs and disabilities (SEND), English as a second language or cultural differences.
-LO1 should include an understanding of: strength-based communications communication, compassion, courage, commitment and competence)
+LO1 should include an understanding of: • strength-based communications • communication in the context of the 6Cs (care, communication, compassion, courage, commitment and competence)